Welcome to Phil Munts' Microcontroller Machinations

 MIZASM: The first tool chain

-In those halcyon days, when minicomputers from DEC, HP, Prime, and Data General ruled the roost, our school was an HP shop.
-Academics had an HP 3000 Series 44 and Administration a beefed up Series III.
+In those halcyon days, when minicomputers from Digital Equipment Corporation, Hewlett Packard, Prime, and Data General ruled the roost, our school was an HP shop.
+Academics had an HP 3000 Series 44 (that I spend many, many happy hours on) and Administration a beefed up Series III.
 Periodically the HP Users Group would publish a tape of contributed software, including source code.

 One of the programs we found was MIZASM, a table driven cross-assembler written in SPL to run on the HP 3000.
-I found it almost trivially easy to add new instruction sets to MIZASM, and over the new few years as an undergraduate added literally dozens of 4, 8, and a few 16 bit instruction sets.
+I found it almost trivially easy to add new instruction sets to MIZASM, and over the next few years I added literally dozens of 4, 8, and a few 16 bit instruction sets as microcontroller data books came in.
+(By that time I had developed an extremely efficient process for obtaining electronic component data sheets and data books.
+At one point, my father estimated that I had over 500 pounds of data books.)

 MIZASM served as my microcontroller tool chain all through my undergraduate days, including some internship work for Battelle at PNL the summers of 1983 and 1984.